 Burgundy red is a deep, mature shade that’s especially suited to a country kitchen.
 It looks fabulous in combination with warmer taupe-grey units, and can be paired with worktops in black granite, white composite or warm timber.

-In this kitchen, a feature wall is painted in the same colour as the island to draw the colour through the wall.
+In this Shaker-style kitchen idea, a feature wall is painted in the same colour as the island to draw the colour through the wall.
 A white range cooker, walls and ceilings lets the furniture take centre stage.

 4. Create character with contrasting colours